rule

 Text 30

+The knots in the heart are cut, all misgivings are in shreds and the chain of fruitful actions ends when one sees Me as the Supreme Soul of All.

 The knots in the heart are pierced, all misgivings are cut to pieces and the chain of his fruitive actions has ended when I am seen as the Supreme Soul of All.

-The knot in the heart is pierced, all misgivings are cut to pieces and the chain of fruitive actions is terminated when I am seen as the Supreme Personality of Godhead.
+(Vedabase)

 Text 31

-For that reason is for a yogî who connected in My devotional service fixed His mind in Me, nor the path of knowledge, nor the path of detachment [from fruitive actions] generally the way to become happy in this world.
+For that reason is for a yogi who, connected in My devotional service, established his mind in Me, the path of knowledge nor the path of detachment [from fruitive actions] generally the way to become happy in this world.
+(Vedabase)

 Text 32-33

-All that is obtained by fruitive action, penance, the cultivation of knowledge and detachment; indeed all that is attained by mystic yoga, charity, religious observances, auspicious actions and otherwise, is easily by My devotee achieved in loving service unto Me when he somehow or other desires heaven, beatitude and My abode.
+When he somehow or other desires heaven, beatitude or My abode is all that is obtained by fruitive action, penance, the cultivation of knowledge and detachment, is indeed all that is attained by mystic yoga, charity, religious observances, auspicious actions or otherwise, easily by My devotee achieved in loving service unto Me.
+(Vedabase)

 Text 34

-The saintly that are sober, the devotees that for sure are one of heart unto Me, never indeed desire the enlightenment, the freedom from birth and death, granted by Me.
+The saintly who are sober, the devotees who are one of heart unto Me, indeed never desire that I grant them enlightenment or freedom from birth and death.
+(Vedabase)

 Text 35

-It is said that it is best not to desire anything, and thus may of him who, not seeking any personal reward, is desireless, as the highest stage of liberation arise the bhakti unto Me [see also 2.3: 10].
+It is said that it is best not to desire anything, so that with him who does not seek any personal reward, who is desireless, as the highest stage of liberation the bhakti unto Me may manifest itself [see also 2.3: 10].
+(Vedabase)

 Text 36